nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 | Test | `Procurement-Spend-TEST` | Semantic model and report published, connected to Dev's Warehouse, refreshing correctly; RLS checked using Test as role in the Service |
 | Prod | `Procurement-Spend-PROD` | Semantic model and report published, connected to Dev's Warehouse, endorsed as **Promoted** |

-**A note on the architecture:** Test and Prod share Dev's Warehouse on purpose, instead of each stage running its own copy of the data layer.
-At this scale, one governed Warehouse with report/model promotion across Dev → Test → Prod is simpler and more standard than replicating the full data platform three times.
-Full data isolation per stage is the right choice for larger, regulated environments — it wasn't the right choice here.
+**A note on the architecture:** for this portfolio-scale dataset, Test and Prod deliberately share the Dev Warehouse, so the project can demonstrate artifact promotion without duplicating a small data platform three times.
+In a regulated production environment, I would separate environment data sources and apply environment-specific connection configuration — full per-stage data isolation is the standard pattern at that scale, and this project's shared-Warehouse approach is a deliberate simplification, not a claim that it's the more common design.

 - The pipeline was built with Fabric's native Deployment pipelines feature, linking all three workspaces.
 - Pre-deployment checks include reconciling spend totals against the source extract.